c9/templates/ws-python-plain/files/workspace/README.md

 ## Starting from the Terminal

-In case you want to our example application from the terminal, try the following:
+To try the example application from the terminal, type the following in the terminal:

 ```
 cd ex50